semihbag/i-am-learning-react/README.md

 I'm learning react coding on this repository.
 At the same time, I want to improve myself in terms of gir use in this process.
 So I'll do both at the same time.
-I will make the things I have learned even more efficient by using git and github
+I will make the things I have learned even more efficient by using git and github.